Time Required : 2-4 hrs

-If you take a boat ride to the gently flowing waters of Ganga and Yamuna, you'll be able to clearly make out the difference in colours of water from the two rivers.
-There are also makeshift wooden banks made at the Sangam, so if you want you can go take a bath right at the confluence point.
-The water is generally clean enough at the Sangam for a bath, specially during the winters, and not very deep, so it's fun to take a dip in water here.
+If you take a boat ride to the gently flowing waters of Ganga and Yamuna, you'll be able to make out the difference in colours of water from the two rivers.
+There are also makeshift wooden banks made at the Sangam.
+Hence, devotees who want can take a bath right at the confluence point.
+The water is clean enough at the Triveni Sangam for a bath, especially during the winters; and also not very deep, so it is fun to take a dip in the water here.